On the hierarchy of natural theories: Reflection Principles and Ordinal Analysis

+It is notable that Theorem \ref{pakhomov-walsh} and Theorem \ref{walsh-thm} have totally different proofs.
+Theorem \ref{pakhomov-walsh} is proved by appealing to G\"odel's second incompleteness, but Theorem \ref{walsh-thm} is proved using concepts from ordinal analysis.
+One additional benefit of Theorem \ref{walsh-thm} is that it yields, as a corollary, a version of G\"{o}del's second incompleteness theorem. \begin{theorem}[\cite{walsh2022incompleteness}] There is no $\Pi^1_1$-sound $\Sigma^1_1$-definable extension $T$ of $\Sigma^1_1\text{-}\mathsf{AC}_0$ such that $T \vdash \mathsf{RFN}_{\Pi^1_1}(T)$. \end{theorem} For comparison, G\"{o}del's original theorem states that no sufficiently strong $\Pi^0_1$-sound $\Sigma^0_1$-definable theory $T$ proves $\mathsf{RFN}_{\Pi^0_1}(T)$.\footnote{Usually, G\"{o}del's theorem is stated in terms of recursive axiomatizability and consistency.
+However, recursive axiomatizability is equivalent to $\Sigma^0_1$-definability by Craig's Trick.
+Moreover, consistency is provably equivalent (in elementary arithmetic) to $\Pi^0_1$-soundness.}

-\subsection{Ordinal analysis}
+\subsection{Ordinal Analysis}

-Recall that in ordinal analysis, values called \emph{proof-theoretic ordinals} are systematically assigned to theories and that, according to conventional wisdom, proof-theoretic ordinals measure the proof-theoretic strength of theories.
-We vindicate this conventional wisdom by proving that for most theories $T$, the reflection rank of $T$ equals the proof-theoretic ordinal of $T$.
-We make the notion of ``most theories'' precise in the following way ($\mathsf{ACA}_0^+$ is an axiomatic theory extending $\mathsf{ACA}_0$ with the axiom ``every set is contained in an $\omega$-model of $\mathsf{ACA}_0$'').
+Recall that in ordinal analysis, values called \emph{proof-theoretic ordinals} are systematically assigned to theories.
+According to conventional wisdom, proof-theoretic ordinals measure the proof-theoretic strength of theories.
+We will now turn to results that vindicate this conventional wisdom.
+Indeed, Theorem \ref{pakhomov-walsh} makes it possible to rank theories according to their strength in terms of provable $\Pi^1_1$-reflection.
+This leads to the following definition: \begin{definition} The \emph{reflection rank} of $T$ is the rank of $T$ in the restriction of the relation $\{ (T,U) : U\vdash \mathsf{RFN}_{\Pi^1_1}(T) \}$ to $\Pi^1_1$-sound extensions of $\mathsf{ACA}_0$.\footnote{Theories must really be understood intensionally here for $\mathsf{RFN}_{\Pi^1_1}(T)$ to be well-defined.
+So think of theories here as primitive recursive presentations of sets of axioms.} \end{definition}

+For most theories $T$, this ``reflection rank'' of $T$ equals the proof-theoretic ordinal of $T$.
+We make the notion of ``most theories'' precise---just as in Martin's Conjecture---by restricting our attention to an appropriate ``cone'' of theories.
+In particular, we will focus on extensions of $\mathsf{ACA}_0^+$, which is itself an axiomatic theory extending $\mathsf{ACA}_0$ with the axiom ``every set is contained in an $\omega$-model of $\mathsf{ACA}_0$.''